akargl/TweeterApp/release/README.md

 > [1 point] Validate user input, e.g. white listing.

-Limit charset of username and password.
+Limited charset for username and password.
 See also below.

 > [1 point] Sanitize user input.
 > * Escape characters with special meaning before sending them back to the client.